£500 off selected accommodation

 About

-I am a Ph.D. candidate within the College of Science and Engineering and an Aerospace Engineer specialised in structures, materials and aerodynamics.
+I am the Technical Instructor in Advanced Composite Material Technology and Manufacturing and a Ph.D. candidate in the College of Science and Engineering specialised in lattice structures, advanced composite materials and aerodynamics.

-I obtained my Bachelor's Degree in 2020 at the University of Enna "Kore", Italy, with a thesis titled: "Numerical analyses of sandwich panels made up with lattice core".
-The whole work focused on 3D-printed lattice structures, characterising the mechanical behaviour of the aforementioned structures employing Finite Element Method (FEM) simulations, with particular attention on the static and modal behaviour.
+In 2020 I obtained my Bachelor's Degree in Aerospace Engineering at the University of Enna "Kore", Italy, with a thesis titled: "Numerical analyses of sandwich panels made up with lattice core".
+The work focused on characterising the mechanical properties of 3D-printed lattice structures, by employing the Finite Element Method (FEM), focusing on the static and modal behaviour.

 I obtained my Master's Degree in Aerospace Engineering in 2023 at the Polytechnic of Turin, Italy, specialising in aerodynamics with a thesis titled: "RANS simulations with wall functions: evaluation of the predictive capability in separated flows".
-My thesis work focused on the computational impact of the application of wall functions in boundary layer problems and separated flows, using the Reynolds-Averaged Navier-Stokes (RANS) approach in Computational Fluid Dynamics (CFD) simulations.
+The thesis focused on evaluating the computational impact of the application of wall functions in boundary layer problems and separated flows, using the Reynolds-Averaged Navier-Stokes (RANS) equations in Computational Fluid Dynamics.

-In 2023 I chose to follow the natural development of my career, beginning a PhD journey at the University of Derby.
-My current research focuses on the assessment of the feasibility of designing and manufacturing eco-friendly composites with the use of natural fibres and recyclable resins for rail applications.
+In 2023 I chose to follow the natural development of my career, beginning a Ph.D. journey at University of Derby in January 2024.
+My current research focuses on designing, manufacturing and characterising eco-friendly and nano-reinforced composites with the use of recyclable resins, aiming to provide these materials with self-healing and self-sensing capabilities.

 Title of thesis